vaibhavkapase1302/Terraform-AWS-Static-Website/README.md

 ## Terraform Commands

-This file contains the step-by-step instructions for using the Terraform commands to initialize, review, apply, and destroy a static website.
+This file contains step-by-step instructions for using the Terraform commands to initialize, review, apply, and destroy a static website.

-### Initialize Terraform
+### 1. Initialize Terraform
 The first step is to initialize Terraform by running the following command:

 ```tf